hockeyjudson/RAG_implementation/README.md

 Thoughts on how you could have improved the solution.

-Please refer the rag.ipynb and newly organized dataset in the data input_data.json
+Please refer the rag.ipynb for the execution steps and newly organized dataset in the data input_data.json